-In Fabian, it will be recalled, Husband made a separate property contribution towards the acquisition of commercial realty -- a motel -- under a title reciting community ownership.
+In Fabian, it will be recalled, Husband made a separate property contribution towards the acquisition of commercial realty - a motel - under a title reciting community ownership.
 He did so without obtaining any agreement from Wife that he would have either a share of separate ownership based on his separate contribution or a right of reimbursement.
 Under Lucas no right of reimbursement arose as a matter of law but, after trial in the case and while Husband's appeal was pending, section 4800.2 purported to confer him the right of reimbursement as a matter of law.

 The Court's legal analysis begins by declaring that Mrs. Fabian had a vested property right in the motel.
 It is then stated that ever since See v.
-See, 64 Cal.
-3d 778, 51 Cal.
-Rptr.
-888, 415 P.2d 776 (1966), it had been "well established that, absent an agreement to the contrary, separate property contributions to a community asset were deemed gifts to the community."
-Cal.
-3d at , Cal.
-Rptr. , 715 P.2d at 257.
+See 3 it had been "well established that, absent an agreement to the contrary, separate property contributions to a community asset were deemed gifts to the community."
 This was error.
 See did not involve the problem of using separate funds to contribute toward an acquisition under a title designating co-ownership.
 See held merely that no reimbursement was owed where a husband who had exhausted community funds drew on his separate wealth to pay for family living expenses and then later replenished the community coffers.
-Indeed, the Supreme Court's opinion in Lucas reveals on its face that there existed -- before being resolved the decision there -- a three-way split in authority as to how to deal with the problem of separate contributions toward an acquisition held under co-ownership title.
-The motel in Fabian had been acquired several year The motel in Fabian had been acquired several years before Lucas was decided.
+Indeed, the Supreme Court's opinion in Lucas reveals on its face that there existed -- before being resolved by the decisionmakers there -- a three-way split in authority as to how to deal with the problem of separate contributions toward an acquisition held under co-ownership title.
+The motel in Fabian had been acquired several years before Lucas was decided.
 The basic theory of Buol should have precluded any suggestion in Fabian that the husband there ought to have anticipated a future decision that would required him to obtain an agreement from his wife in order to be able to assert that his separate property expenditure either bought in to a share of ownership or created a right of reimbursement.
 It was very unfair of the court to assert that both spouses should have been relying on settled law that was not settled until eight years after the acquisition in question.

-The Fabian opinion then declares that "section 4800.2 would operate to decrease [Mrs. Fabian's] share in the motel more than one third . . . " 41 Cal.
-3d at \\, 224 Cal.
-Rptr. at 337, 715 P.2d at 257.
-This, too, is technically wrong.
-In California a right of reimbursement is not secured by a lien on the property, dealings with which generated the claim.
+36 fornia a right of reimbursement is not secured by a lien on the property, dealings with which generated the claim.
 A judgment ordering Mrs. Fabian to reimburse her husband could be satisified by her in any way she pleased.
-If she did not pay it, the judgment creditor could levy on any nonexempt property she may own.
+If she did not pay it, the judgment creditor husband could levy on any nonexempt property she may own.
 The "vested right" Mrs. Fabian had before section 4800.2 was enacted was the nonexistence of any debt owed to her husband.
-Section 4800.1 tried to foist one on her.
+Section 4800.2 tried to foist one on her.